joseprest/programming-style-guide/front-end-cheat-sheet.md

 1. Do not re-create the wheel; any complex solution is bad, so keep it simple.
 2. Do not use hacks and tricks; if you feel like you should, you lack the knowledge to do things the right way.
 3. Use the [Tailwind CSS Intellisence](https://marketplace.visualstudio.com/items?itemName=bradlc.vscode-tailwindcss), [Prettier](https://marketplace.visualstudio.com/items?itemName=esbenp.prettier-vscode), and [Headwind](https://marketplace.visualstudio.com/items?itemName=heybourn.headwind) extensions in Visual Code to enhance your Tailwind development experience and enforce consistent ordering of Tailwind classes keeping our code similar!
-4. Lint your code before pushing an update.
+4. Lint your code before creating a pull request.
+5. Create a different pull request for each update, so they're not mixed before [submitting changes](/workflow/submitting-changes.md)

 ## 🎨 Designing